How to Enable Android Auto Developer Mode 2026

 Apps Not Showing in Android Auto?
 Troubleshooting Fixes

-If your apps are still not appearing in Android Auto after enabling developer mode, don’t worry.
-This is a common issue, especially on newer Android versions.
+If your apps are still not showing up in Android Auto after you turn on developer mode do not worry.
+This happens a lot especially when you have a version of Android.

-The table below explains the most common problems and the simple fixes you can try to make your apps appear correctly.
+The table below explains the problems that people have a lot and the easy things you can do to make your Android Auto apps show up right.

 Developer Mode OFF vs Developer Mode ON (Feature Comparison)